-SO, whether you have trusted contacts set up or not, here is a solid checklist of all the actions you should absolutely have in place to ensure your Facebook account is super solid, safe and secure.
+SO, whether you had trusted contacts set up in the past or not, here is a solid checklist of all the actions you should absolutely have in place to ensure your Facebook account is super solid, safe and secure.

 Follow These 12 Action Steps to Secure Your Facebook Account